Nostradamus4869/Parenting/README.md

 ```

  ## Local Setup

   - First, create python environment based on `requirements.txt`
   - Then replace the corresponding files in the Transformers package with files in `transformers` folder, in which we modified the source code to adapt to our importance calculation method
+    - We are still working on **a convenient method** to calculate importance scores, based on `Class TrainerCallback` according to [ViT-benchmark](https://github.com/Artessay/ViT-Benchmark).
   - To reproduce our method, excecute the following scripts in sequence.

 ```shell